hmqgg/automated-jb2a-animations/README.md

 - Explosives (Template)
 - Explosives (Target)

+# Available Animations
+## Melee Weapon
+- Greataxe
+- Greatclub
+- Greatsword
+- Lasersword
+- Mace
+- Maul
+- Sword
+- Rapier
+Special Cases: Will play a **melee** animation when in Melee range, and switch to a **ranged** animation beyond that.
+Color variants are only available for the **melee attacks** (for now)
+- Dagger
+- Handaxe
+- Spear

 The module reads the data passed through Chat Cards to get the **Name** of the item, as well as reading the item's **Source** Field.
 It pairs animations from the JB2A module with items having the name they were designed for.